 Scripts and SSH Access in a Multi-user Environment

-If your CPM configuration requires multiple users, which are separated from each other, you may wish to allow users to access CPM using SSH to create and debug backup scripts:
+If your N2WS configuration requires multiple users, which are separated from each other, you may wish to allow users to access N2WS using SSH to create and debug backup scripts:

-Create additional Linux users in the CPM instance and allowing each user access to their own scripts folder only.
+Create additional Linux users in the N2WS instance and allowing each user access to their own scripts folder only.

 cpmuser will need to be able to access and execute the scripts of all users.
 This can be achieved by assigning the user cpmuser as the group of all user subfolders and scripts.
 Then, if given executable permissions for the group, cpmuser will be able to access and execute all scripts.